 Social media takes up a ton of time, at least it did for me.
 Until I put a solid social media system in place, I spent hours each week posting and being active.
 Now I only use three tools and I only have to jump into each one monthly (see part 4).

 CoSchedule is my favorite app of all time.
-I've talked about this one a lot because it's how I manage all of my content in one place and keep myself from forgetting important posts.
-If this sounds like something you need, check out The Complete Guide to Coschedule here.
-P.S.
-You do not need to use WordPress to use this tool, I use Squarespace and it still works flawlessly.
-If you want to use my affiliate link for Coschedule you'll help me get a little discount on their services (thanks!)
+I’ve talked about this one a lot because it’s how I manage all of my content in one place and keep myself from forgetting important posts.
+If you want to use my affiliate link for Coschedule you’ll help me get a little discount on their services (thanks!)

-There's been a lot of buzz about tailwind lately, and for good reason!
-It's the easiest tool out there for scheduling Pinterest pins.
-I talked about using an alternative, BoardBooster, in this post if you're looking for a cheaper alternative.
+There’s been a lot of buzz about tailwind lately, and for good reason!
+It’s the easiest tool out there for scheduling Pinterest pins.
 Tailwind is a great value if you can pay for the yearly plan upfront.
 Every weekend I go through all the blogs I follow (using Feedly) and I save their posts to tailwind to schedule for the rest of the week.
-This gives me the chance to really read what I'm sharing, learn new things, and create my social media for the next week.
+This gives me the chance to really read what I’m sharing, learn new things, and create my social media for the next week.
 You can use my affiliate link to get a month free.

-This tool is less known, but it's one of my favorites.
+This tool is less known, but it’s one of my favorites.
 This is how I schedule all my Instagram posts for the month.
-Grum POSTS TO INSTAGRAM FOR YOU and still abides by all of Insta's crazy rules and terms.
-It's one of the few companies that actually does this, and it is SO worth it.
-You can check out Grum here, and if you want to use my promo code, "NoraConradFREEMONTH" you'll get one month free to decide if you like it or not.
+Grum posts to Instagram directly, uses the first comment for hashtags, and still abides by all of Insta’s crazy rules and terms.
+It’s one of the few companies that actually do this, and it is worth it.
+You can check out Grum here, and if you want to use my promo code, “NoraConradFREEMONTH” you’ll get one month free to decide if you like it or not.

 This method of content creation does a couple of things for you: